masari-project/Masari-Marketing/Tutorials/Web-Wallet/Masari_Engagement_Webwallet_Instructions.md

 **Begin Wallet Creation**

-Once you have navigated to the website, click 'Create a wallet' in the center, or 'Create' on the top-left corner.
+Once you have navigated to the website, click 'Create a wallet' in the center, or 'Create' on the top-right corner.

 ![create wallet](https://raw.githubusercontent.com/JeuTheIdit/Masari-Marketing/master/Tutorials/Web-Wallet/Images/create%20wallet.PNG)

 **Choosing a Password**

-After clicking 'Create a wallet', your wallet will be automatically generated and prompt you to create a password.
+After clicking 'Create a wallet' or 'Create', your wallet will be automatically generated and prompt you to create a password.

 ![password](https://raw.githubusercontent.com/JeuTheIdit/Masari-Marketing/master/Tutorials/Web-Wallet/Images/password.PNG)

 It is advisable to pick a password that is complex, as you could lose your funds if a malevolent person logs into your wallet.
+When ready, click 'Use this password'.

 **Mnemonic Phrase**